-Day one of recording was a success, I think.
+Day one of filming was a success, I think.
 I didn’t talk entirely too much to Bashir, but my actions got everything that needed to be said across.

-Because of yesterday's events, I allowed Bashir to stay in one of the guesthouses to be able to interview tonight.
+Because of yesterdays events, I allowed Bashir to stay in one of the guesthouses so that we would be able to interview tonight.
 I was too tired to do any interviewing last night, but tonight is perfect.

 “Can I offer you anything to drink?”
 I asked Bashir as he sat across from me in the theatre.

 “No, I should be fine,” he said as he looked around.
 “This theatre… The grounds are really grand!”

 “No, really.
 They are!
 And you and your children just enjoy this everyday?”

 I nodded again, unfazed, “everyday.”

 Hamid, my personal cameraman, set up the camera while Karen did my makeup.

 “While the cameramen are getting everything together, is it okay if we go out and walk around the property for a bit?”
 Bashir asked me.

 “Sure, why not?”
 Once Karen was done with my makeup, I stood up and made my way out of the theatre with Bashir in tow.